 - clauses covering the cancellation or termination of a contract

-- the necessary materials: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)
+- the necessary equipment: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)

 - an optimum Internet connection: a high-speed wired connection with broad bandwidth is recommended